A BRIEF HISTORY OF RICH PEOPLE

 When he was not hunting the noble or night was fighting.
 Their wives were also kept busy.
 They had to organise the servants and generally run the household.
 Knights also took part in tournaments.
 These events drew large crowds of spectators.
 At them knights fought with wooden lances, swords or maces.
 This was called jousting.
 There were also tourneys (fights between teams).
 Tournaments often lasted four days.
 Two days were for jousting, one was for tourneys and one was for archery competitions.

 Life in the Middle Ages

-In the Middle Ages rich people's houses were designed for defence rather than comfort.
-In the 16th century life was safer so houses no longer had to be easy to defend.
+In the Middle Ages rich people's houses were designed for defense rather than comfort.
+In the 16th century, life was safer so houses no longer had to be easy to defend.
 It was an age when rich people built grand houses e.g. Cardinal Wolsey built Hampton Court Palace.
 Later the Countess of Shrewsbury built Hardwick Hall in Derbyshire.

 Titchfield Abbey which was converted to a Tudor Mansion

 The rich ate vast amounts of meat.
 However, they rarely ate vegetables.
 The Tudors were also fond of sweet foods.
 However, in the 16th-century sugar was very expensive.
 In the 16th century, new foods were introduced from the Americas.
 Turkeys were introduced into England about 1525.
 Potatoes were brought to England in the 1580s but at first, few English people ate them.
 Tomatoes came to England from Mexico and apricots were introduced from Portugal.
 Rich people liked to show off their gold and silver plate.
 The middle classes would have dishes and bowls made of pewter.
 There were no forks in Tudor times.
 People ate with knives and their fingers or with spoons.
 Wealthy people had silver or pewter spoons.